gregrickaby/gregrickaby/images.md

 ### Gotchas

 - The net gain is smaller images sizes, but at the expense of excessive DOM size.
 Don't be surprised if Lighthouse barks at you for having too much HTML!
+- You're also now juggling 3 different image formats for the same image.
+This can increase exponentially if you have multiple image sizes for each image.
 - You're better off using the [responsive image systax](#responsive-images) with `webp`.

 Further reading: <https://web.dev/uses-webp-images/>